 Fall Break and Winter Break Camps9 a.m.-3:30 p.m.Grades K–1, Grades 2–3, & Grades 4–5

 At the Museum, your child will spend school breaks experiencing fun and wonder, IMAX films and planetarium shows, and marvels of our exhibition.School Break Camps are offered weekly November 25–27 and daily December 23, 26, 27, 30, January 2, and 3.

-Teen Movie Night is a free choice event for teens, ages 13-18 and in High School.
+Teen Trivia Night is a free choice event for teens, ages 11-14 and in Middle School.
 Teens must bring and carry with them a photo ID (school ID works well) during the program and list an emergency contact upon registration.

-Teens may arrive and depart on their own at any time during the event.
-We rely on teens and their parents/guardians to plan for transportation to and from the Museum.
-Parents, guardians and/or chaperones are welcome to stay in the café during the event.
+Middle Schoolers may arrive on their own, but we rely on parents/guardians to plan for transportation for their children to and from the Museum.
+We ask that Middle Schoolers leave with an adult and may ask that they stay until one arrives.
+Parents/guardians and chaperones are welcome to stay in the café during the event.

 This program is presented with the support of: